-Terrorist groups may seek to cause harm to the community and the economy as a whole by attaching business, critical infrastructure, transport networks and/or 'softer' targets such as places of mass gatherings.
+Terrorist groups may seek to cause harm to the community and the economy as a whole by attacking business, crowded places, critical infrastructure, or transport networks.

 The NSW Police Force Counter Terrorism and Special Tactics Command, Protection Programs Unit, is responsible for the delivery of counter terrorism protective security strategies.
-The Protection Programs Unit engages with a number of businesses to assist with places of mass gathering security, and engage with owners and operators of Critical Infrastructure to help prepare for, prevent, respond and recover from an act of terrorism.
-Furthermore the Protection Programs Unit encourages the flow of information between the private sector and Police on a wide variety of terrorism related issues.
+The Protections Programs Unit engages with owners and operators of crowded places and critical infrastructure to help prepare for, prevent, respond and recover from an act of terrorism.
+The Protection Programs Unit encourages the flow of information between the private sector and Police on a wide variety of terrorism related issues.